hey-network/mainchain/readme.md

 ## ⚠️ Disclaimers
-This code and its readme are **still work in progress** and should be considered as such until official communication is made from the Hey team that it has been reviewed and audited.
-Audit results will be made publicly available once their recommendation has been processed.
+This code and its readme remains works in progress and should be considered as such until the *Hey* team releases official communication conveying that the information has been reviewed and audited.
+Audit results will be made publicly available once the auditor's recommendations have been processed.

-Through this document, elements that are **~~stricken through~~** should be considered **even more work in progress** as they are still subject to potentially significant changes.
+Elements within this document that are **~~stricken through~~** should be considered as **under construction**, as these particular components may be subject to significant change.

 A **bug bounty** program will run for product-specific smart contracts (both on the sidechain and mainchain).
-Contact us at [bounty@hey.network](mailto:bounty@hey.network) if you are a Solidity nerd and are excited by this opportunity.
+Contact us at [bounty@hey.network](mailto:bounty@hey.network) if you are excited by this opportunity.

 ## 📮 Contracts addresses